• Skip to primary navigation

 What Does an IBAN Look Like?

-In general, an IBAN number is divided into the following codes (sometimes in the order presented, although it does vary by country):
+In general, an IBAN number is divided into a numbering system comprised of codes (sometimes in the order presented, although it does vary by country):

 • Check digit code